postsharp/Metalama.Documentation/content/patterns/xaml/dependency-property.md

 # XAML Dependency Property

-A dependency property in XAML is a kind of property that can be set from the XAML markup language and be bound to a property of another object (such as a View-Model object) using a <xref"System.Windows.Data.Binding> element.
+A dependency property in XAML is a kind of property that can be set from the XAML markup language and bound to a property of another object (such as a View-Model object) using a <xref:System.Windows.Data.Binding> element.
 Unlike C# properties, dependency properties must be programmatically registered using `DependencyProperty.Register`.
 To expose a dependency property as a C# property, one typically writes boilerplate code as demonstrated in the following example:

 ```cs
 class MyClass